mongodb/docs/source/reference/replica-configuration.rst

    :dbcommand:`getLastError` has no arguments.
 If you specify *any* arguments, :dbcommand:`getLastError` , ignores these defaults.

-.. mjs:data:: settings.getLastErrorModes
+.. data:: settings.getLastErrorModes

    *Optional*.

    **Type**: :term:`JSON`

-   Defines the names and combination of :mjs:data:`tags
+   Defines the names and combination of :data:`tags
    <members[n].tags>` for use by the application layer to guarantee
    :term:`write concern` to database using the :dbcommand:`getLastError` command to provide :term:`data center